ELABDELLAOUI-HAJAR/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c : function to print the 9 times table, starting with 0.
 10-main.c : function that return tha addition of 2 integers.
 11-print_to_98.c : prints all natural numbers from n to 98, followed by a new line.
+100-times_table.c : function that prints the n times table, starting with 0.